-Risk Exposure Risk Assessment (Monitoring and Measurement Process) Credit Risk Risk of counterparties defaulting on its contractual obligation resulting in financial loss to the Company Risk may be controlled by: application of credit approvals, limits and monitoring procedures transactions with diversity of creditworthy parties to mitigate any significant concentration of credit risk, and sale of products only to customers with appropriate credit history with internal mechanism to monitor the granting of credit and management of credit exposures.
-Interest rate risk Exposure to changes in market interest rates through its cash and cash equivalents, which are subject to variable interest rates. and 2011 and 2011 and 2011 and 2011 Liquidity Risk Management of liquidity needs by carefully monitoring scheduled debt servicing payments for short- term financial liabilities as well as cash outflows due in a day-to-day business.
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Credit Risk Risk of counterparties defaulting on its contractual obligation resulting in financial loss to the Company Risk may be controlled by: 1. application of credit approvals, limits and monitoring procedures 2. transactions with diversity of creditworthy parties to mitigate any significant concentration of credit risk, and 3. sale of products only to customers with appropriate credit history with internal mechanism to monitor the granting of credit and management of credit exposures.
+Interest rate risk Exposure to changes in market interest rates through its cash and cash equivalents, which are subject to variable interest rates.
+All other financial assets and liabilities have fixed rates in 2012 and 2011 Liquidity Risk Management of liquidity needs by carefully monitoring scheduled debt servicing payments for short-term financial liabilities as well as cash outflows due in a day-to-day business.
 Maintains cash and obtains financing to meet its liquidity requirements for up to 30-day period.
-Excess cash are invested in time deposits or short- term marketable securities.
+Excess cash are invested in time deposits or short-term marketable securities.
 Funding for long-term liquidity needs is additionally secured if needed Other market price risk Market price risk arises from AFS financial asset which is carried at fair value.
 Management of risk arising from changes in market price is done by monitoring the changes in the market price of the investment.